-International students studying on an F-1 visa are required to enroll and complete 9 credit hours in the Fall and Spring Semesters unless the student begins his/her program in the Summer session.
-If classes begin in the Summer session, then the F-1 student will be required to enroll in the Summer, Fall, and Spring semesters for the first year that classes begin.
-F-1 students may fulfill their full-time enrollment by enrolling in six (6) credit hours of face-to-face (on-campus attendance) coursework and in one three (3)

-credit hour, online (distance learning) class.
-The online (distance learning) class is restricted to one class not to exceed three hours.
+International students studying on an F-1 visa are required to enroll and complete nine (9) credit hours in the Fall and Spring Semesters..
+F-1 students may fulfill their full-time enrollment by enrolling in six (6) credit hours of face-to-face (on-campus attendance) coursework and one three (3) credit hour, online (distance learning) class is restricted to one class, not to exceed three hours.
 Any F-1 student who fails to enroll and complete full-time studies in Fall and Spring will be in violation of his/her visa status unless prior written approval is granted by the Office of International Affairs and reported to the U.S. Department of Homeland Security.
 The Office of International Affairs is required by U.S. Immigration regulations to report any F-1 student who fails to enroll and complete full-time enrollment (as described above) within the mandatory days of reporting.
 Any F-1 student who has questions regarding maintenance of F-1 status should make an appointment to meet with his/her International Advisor.